TMJ Treatment in Omaha

 How Can TMJD Treatment Help?

 Treatment of TMJD is dependent on the cause of symptoms.
-Dr. Semerad has sought out extensive additional training treating this often misunderstood disorder and she is experienced in determining the underlying cause of symptoms.
+Dr. Semerad and Dr. Larsen have sought out extensive additional training treating this often misunderstood disorder and she is experienced in determining the underlying cause of symptoms.
 Treatment modalities may include in-office stretching of muscles, home exercises, appliance therapy, treatment of underlying sleep apnea (as sometimes patients clench or grind teeth during sleep to disrupt an apneic event), correction of underlying bite problems, and Botox® or Xeomin® therapy of muscular trigger points.

 3808 South 203rd Plaza, #600